Quick links to key information:

 - A copy of the packing list (on which the goods were received) and the Return Authority Number (obtained from our Customer Service Team) written on the packing list, as we cannot issue credit without the packing list.

-By completing and submitting an application for additional compensation cover, you agree that you acknowledge and will comply with the required terms for adding the additional compensation cover service for the item declared in the application and lodged with NZ Post for delivery.
+By completing and submitting an application for additional compensation cover, you agree that you acknowledge and will comply with these terms for the additional compensation cover service for the item declared in the application and lodged with NZ Post for delivery.

-1. The application for additional compensation cover must be submitted on or before the working day the lodgement of the item is made.
+- The application for additional compensation cover must be submitted on or before the working day the lodgement of the item is made.
 Any application not made on or before the working day of lodgement may (at NZ Post’s discretion) be rejected if a claim is later made.
-Note that ‘working day’ means any day 9am to 5pm, other than a Saturday, Sunday or public holiday recognised in the place lodgement occurs; if outside these times, next working day will apply.
+Note that ‘working day’ means any day 9am to 5pm, other than a Saturday, Sunday or public holiday recognised in the place lodgement occurs; if the item is lodged outside these times, the application must have been made during the previous working day.

-2. By submitting the application, you certify that the details provided in it are true and accurate, and you agree to pay the additional compensation premium (currently 1.13% of the total value of the item as declared on the form), which will be billed accordingly.
+- By submitting the application, you certify that the details provided in it are true and accurate, and you agree to pay the additional compensation cover fee (currently 1.13% of the total value of the item as declared on the form), which will be billed accordingly.
 A minimum charge of $22.60 excluding GST applies.
+By paying for the service, your contract of carriage with us for the item becomes a ‘declared value’ contract for the value you declare.

-4. This cover is optional for some sending services, and required for others, for items valued over NZ$2,000, up to NZ$5,000 or NZ$50,000 (depending on sending service).
-Please refer to the Postal Users’ Guide service specifications for optionality.
+- This cover is optional for some sending services, and required for others, for items valued over NZ$2,000, up to NZ$5,000 or NZ$50,000 (depending on sending service).
+Please refer to the Postal Users’ Guide service specifications for optionality requirements.

-5. For your additional compensation cover to be valid, you must comply with the service specifications relating to the underlying sending service (please refer to the Postal Users’ Guide for service specifications).
+- For your additional compensation cover to be valid, you must comply with the service specifications relating to the underlying sending service (please refer to the Postal Users’ Guide for service specifications) and any exemption we have agreed in writing with you.
 Additional compensation cover for any non-complying item (for example, prohibited items) may (at NZ Post’s discretion) be rejected if a claim is later made.

-7. NZ Post may immediately vary or terminate this service at any time by notice, as required to reflect changes to our service specifications, insurance requirements, or relevant legislation, regulation or codes of practice.
+- NZ Post may immediately vary or terminate this service at any time by notice, as required to reflect changes to our service specifications, or relevant legislation, regulation or codes of practice.

 * ‘High Value items’ refers to those items defined in the Postal Users' Guide as valuable Prohibited or Restricted items (see section 1 of the Postal Users' Guide).